catppuccin/glamour/README.md

 ## Usage

-1. Clone this repository into a desired directory
+1. Clone this repository to a desired directory
-2. Pick a flavour of your choice and move it into another desired directory
+2. Pick a flavour of your choice
-3. You can now easily use it in a supported program.
-Some supported programs are provided [here](https://github.com/catppuccin/glamour#supported-programs)
+3. Read the documentation for the program in which you want to use the theme in
-4. Follow the desired program's theme usage documentation to use it
+4. Enjoy!

 ## Supported Programs